desktop/desktop/docs/process/releasing-updates.md

 ### 2. Create Draft Release

-Once our personal access token is set, run the script that works out the next version from what was previously published, based on the desired channel.
+Once the personal access token is set, run the script below, which will determine the next version from what was previously published, based on the desired channel.

 For `production` and `beta` releases, run: